RkReddy11/My-Portfolio/README.md

 When I'm not exploring the world of technology, I'm pursuing my other passions:

-🎬 Film Lover: Join me in my cinematic journey at cinephilia.in, where I share my thoughts on films.
+🎬 Film Lover: Join me in my cinematic journey at [CinePhilia](https://www.cinephilia.in/), where I share my thoughts on films.

-🏊 Swimming Enthusiast: I find my peace in the water, one stroke at a time.
+🏊 Swimming Lover: I find my peace in the water, one stroke at a time.

-🏐 Volleyball Player: Embracing teamwork and competition on the volleyball court.

 #Let's Connect!